 - Enjoy a major tourist attraction: World of Coca-Cola!

-- Go on an Atlanta day trip!
+- Go on an Atlanta day trip or a weekend getaway!

 Wrapping Up on Weekend in Atlanta Itinerary